Baba

 This above article contains four sections

-2. Why people do this?
+2. Why do people do this?

 3. What are the consequences as a result (loss of private and public property)?